hexbyt3/PKHeX.TemplateRegen/README.md

 ### 🏥 **Built-in Diagnostics**
 Something not working?
 Hit the diagnostics button and get a full report of what's going on.
 Super helpful when asking for help!

-### 🤖 **Automatic PoGoEncTool Management** (NEW!)
+### 🤖 **Automatic Repository Management**
-No need to manually clone or maintain PoGoEncTool anymore!
+No need to manually clone or maintain EventsGallery or PoGoEncTool anymore!
 The app now:
-- Automatically clones the official PoGoEncTool repository if missing
+- **EventsGallery**: Automatically clones and updates from the official repository
+- **PoGoEncTool**: Automatically clones, updates, and builds from the official repository
-- Updates to the latest commits from the official repo
+- Updates to the latest commits from the official repos automatically
-- Builds the executable automatically when updates are available
+- Builds executables when needed (for PoGoEncTool)
 - Skips unnecessary rebuilds when everything's up-to-date
 - Shows commit hash and messages so you know exactly what version you're using